Working Together To Improve Mental Health Care In A Crisis

 “After discharge, we follow up daily for 30 days,” Cardenas said.
 “There is a home visit within the first seven days.”
 Throughout the first month, contact is made by phone, text or additional visits.
 If clients need additional services, such as housing or food, they can make those referrals as well.

-Laureen Pagel, CEO at Starting Point, said the team began planning in January and met weekly to determine how to implement the program.
+Laureen Pagel, CEO at Starting Point, said the team began planning and met weekly to determine how to implement the program.
 The group worked on merging the services in with the work flow of the ED.

 “We were taking a care coordination model that exists on the medical side and applying it to behavioral health,” Pagel said.
 “The program is primarily for high need, high risk individuals with mental health or substance abuse disorders.”